-Also please visit the display cases on the T level next to the FSAD office (T57 HEB) to review the techniques and media examples provided.
-This material will be put on display by the weekend of October 22-23.
+Please visit the display cases on the T level next to the FSAD office (T57 HEB) to review the techniques and media examples provided.
+This material will be put on display by the weekend of October 19-20.

 If the exam time conflicts with a class or other University-created schedule conflict; or if you require extra time or special arrangements to take this exam; please contact me regarding a makeup exam.
-The exam will cover the material covered between Sept.
-19 and October 26 (Techniques of Fine Arts and Design, Evaluation of Functional Design, and the Visual Language of the Fine Arts).
+The exam will cover the material covered AFTER the elements and principles of design: Techniques of Fine Arts and Design, Evaluation of Functional Design, and the Purposes of Fine Arts.

 The exam will be machine scored and multiple choice.
 There will be 75 questions, of which about 50 will be accompanied by slides.
 Each slide will be shown for 1 minute.
 You will be able to make notes and thumbnail sketches on your question sheets if you wish to have a reminder of the images as you review your answers.

 Because studying for exams based on visual material is somewhat different than studying for exams in most classes, I thought that it would be helpful to put together a study guide for the prelim.

 I strongly suggest you use the internet sources to generate visual examples of works of art.
 Make photocopies of images from art books, or print images from the internet, and review them as you might review note cards, to be sure that you can identify artists and styles.
 Write the facts you should associate with that image on the back of the picture.
 This is a very effective way of hooking up your visual memory of the image with the verbal memory of the facts.

 If you are studying from a printout of the web site, I urge you to also go back to the online version again and try some of the imbedded links, which will take you to additional images for study.
 Keep in mind that you are only responsible for the text in the web textbook ; any text in someone else's site reached by link is optional reading.
 The main purpose of most of the links is to enrich your access to images for study.